slaclab/xtcav/README.md

 # XTCAV Analysis

 XTCAV is a detector that is used to determine the laser-power vs. time of each LCLS shot.
-Some detailed documentation from Tim Maxwell on this device is Here****.
+Some detailed documentation from Tim Maxwell on this device is [here](https://confluence.slac.stanford.edu/display/PSDM/New+XTCAV+Documentation?preview=/181536250/181699034/xtcav-users-v0p4.pdf).
 Alvaro Sanchez-Gonzalez authored the original psana-python code to do the rather complex analysis of images from the XTCAV camera to determine these quantities.
 This current version has been updated to run more quickly and to fix some analysis errors.

 These scripts use some XTCAV data that was made public so they should be runnable by all users.
 The scripts can be found in /reg/g/psdm/tutorials/examplePython/xtcav/ in the files xtcavDark.py, xtcavLasingOff.py, xtcavLasingOn.py.